Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 No residential property tax dollars will be used to fund this project.

-Biddeford Innovation, Inc. will provide the up-front financing to build and operate the parking garage.
-The City will make pre-determined annual payments to Biddeford Innovation, Inc. over a 25-year lease period.
+Biddeford RiverWalk Community 1, LLC will provide the up-front financing to build and operate the parking garage.
+The City will make pre-determined annual payments to Biddeford RiverWalk Community 1 over a 25-year lease period.
 These payments will be made from the Mill District TIF (Tax Increment Financing) fund.
 Money in the TIF fund comes from sheltered property tax payments from businesses and developments in the Mill District.
 The second source of payments for the garage will be the revenues that are received from users who park in the garage and municipal surface parking lots.

 No. On-street parking will remain free and under the management of the City of Biddeford.